-Mid-Term grades are sent home with students after four weeks and Term grades are mailed every nine weeks.
+Mid-Term grades are sent home with students after four weeks and Term grades are sent home with students and 4th term grades are mailed home at the end of the year.
 Term grades are the students' final grade each grading period.
 Parents may access parent portal at anytime to access student progress and assignments.